vriesm060/react-native-course/README.md

 });
 ```

-### Setting up JSON web tokens
+## Setting up JSON web tokens
+Last thing to do is to apply a token to the request header.
+By doing this I can check if the user is logged in on subsequent visits.

-Using the jsonwebtoken package we can create a web token, like:
+Using the **jsonwebtoken** package I can create the web token.

 ```
 const token = jwt.sign({ _id: user._id, email: user.email }, secret);